San Jose del Pacifico Grand Dirt Tour, Oaxaca

 - Quiet, traffic-free, backcountry riding for almost the entire route.

-- A chance to spend time in Oaxaca de Juaréz itself, an enclave of creativity, fine food, and Zapotec tradition.
+- A chance to spend time in Oaxaca de Juaréz itself, an enclave of creativity, fine food, and Zapotec culture.

-- The mountains of Oaxaca are generally a safe place to travel through, but it’s always worth getting up-to-date information.
+- Generally speaking, the mountains of Oaxaca are a safe place to travel through, but it’s always worth seeking up-to-date information.

 - Be aware that many of these dirt roads see few visitors.
-A wave and a friendly greeting go a long way, or even a polite “Prestame paso, por favor!“
+A wave and a friendly greeting go a long way within these small Zapotec communities.

-- Be sure to visit the renowned Jardín Etnobotánico
+- Want to get into the botanical groove?
+Visit the renowned Jardín Etnobotánico

 de Oaxaca for a plant primer before you set off.

-- A short ride from the centre of the city, the trail network west of San Felipe Del Agua is rife with fun cross-country singletrack.
-See Trailforks for details; High Flyer Ridge is especially recommended.
+- A short ride from the centre of Oaxaca, the trail network west of San Felipe Del Agua is rife with fun cross-country singletrack.
+See Trailforks for details; if you’ve brought a mountain bike, a loop around High Flyer Ridge/Escalones is especially recommended.

-- There is an abundance of techy enduro trails in the area.
-Again, see Trailforks for details.
+- There is an abundance of techy enduro trails in the area, especially up in the Ixtepeji area.
+Again, see Trailforks for details or check out our Hebras to Ixtepeji route, which makes a great compliment to this ride with an appropriate bicycle.

 - MTB Oaxaca is an excellent resource that lists bike shops, trails, and day rides in and around Oaxaca.

-- There’s plenty of lodging to be found in San José del Pacifico to suit all budgets, halfway around the route.
+- There’s plenty of lodging to be found in San José del Pacifico to suit all budgets.
+It lies a little before the halfway point of the route and is a great place to spend an extra half day or night.
 Note that less touristy options can be found further up the hill, and nearby San Mateo Río Hondo promises off-the-beaten-track alternatives too.

 - Looking for something a little ‘alternative’?
 The beautiful Refugio Terraza de la Tierra offers rustic cabins, a yoga hall, vegan fare, and some idyllic signed walks through the cloud forest.
 Those on a budget can camp in the organic vegetable gardens for 100 pesos per tent.
-It’s a short but steep descent to get down there… which means a sharp climb to get out!
+It’s a short but steep descent to get down there… which means a sharp climb to get out.
+The grounds include a gorgeous trail to Arbol de la Luna.
+Highly recommended.

-- There’s a wide variety of accommodation available in Oaxaca, from budget hostels to fancier digs.
+- There’s a wide variety of accommodation available within Oaxaca City, from budget hostels to fancy digs.
 If you plan on setting up a base camp to explore the area in more detail, Airbnb can be a good option.
-It’s hard to go wrong anywhere near the centre of the city but the area around Xochimilco is especially appealing.
-It’s the oldest part of Oaxaca and is artistic, colourful, and full of coffee shops.
+Location-wise, it’s hard to go wrong anywhere near the centre of the city but the area around Xochimilco is especially appealing.
+It’s the oldest part of Oaxaca and is artistic, colourful, and crammed with coffee shops.

 - You’ll want to carry at least a few bottles of water with you.
-I’d recommend having the capacity to run around 3L, depending on the season, as camp sites will often be dry.
-When you stop in restaurants, ask to fill up your bottles and offer a few extra pesos, to save buying plastic bottles.
-Carry a filter for mountain streams.
+I’d recommend having the capacity to run around 3-4L, as campsites will invariably be dry.
+When you stop in restaurants, ask to fill your bottles and offer a few extra pesos, to save buying plastic ones.
+Otherwise, you can refill everything at the start of the day from the 20L, re-usable water jugs found in many local stores – especially if you’re 2 or more riders.
+Although they’re larger than you’ll need, at 20 pesos each, they’re both an economical and eco-friendly way of filling up.
+It can be worth carry a filter for mountain streams.

-- To find out more about the culinary fare for which the Oaxaca City is known, it’s worth checking out the Netflix series Street Food Latin America.
+- To find out more about the culinary fare for which Oaxaca City is known, check out the Netflix series Street Food Latin America.
 It focuses on local legend Doña Vale and the region’s famous recipes.

 - Pop into one of the many mezcal specialists or stop along the roadside and try the local tipple, distilled from agave (maguey) plants.
-There are many subtleties to mezcal, depending on the agave, where it’s grown, how it’s distilled, and how it is harvested.
-If you really want to dive deep into the mezcal-tasting experience, Mezcaloteca, in Oaxaca city, comes highly recommended.
+There are many subtleties to mezcal, depending on the agave, where it’s grown, and how it’s distilled.
+My favourite is agave silvestre, which grows wild.
+If you want to dive deep into the mezcal-tasting experience, Mezcaloteca, in Oaxaca city, comes highly recommended, as does El Destilado.

-- Visit any market for a dizzying variety of fruit and fruit shakes, a great start to the day.
+- Visit any market for a wide variety of fruit and fruit shakes, a great start to the day.
 ‘Verde’, laced with celery, grapefruit, and parsley is a personal favourite.
-The main market behind the zócalo – Mercado Benito
+The main Oaxaca market, behind the zócalo – Mercado Benito

 Juárez – is always a hive of activity and a great place to explore on foot.

 - A post-ride recommendation in Oaxaca?
 Check out La Popular for a beer or two, and good local food.
-The wild mushroom dish is especially good.
+The wild mushroom (setas) and garlic dish is especially good.

 - Eat meat?
 Or rather, insects?
-Get yourself a bag of chapolies – grasshoppers seasoned with lime, salt and garlic – and sprinkle them on your food!
+Grab yourself a bag of chapolies – grasshoppers seasoned with lime, salt and garlic – and sprinkle them on your food or just enjoy them for afternoon nibbles.

 - Coffee?
 Oaxaca has you covered!
 Coffee is grown in the state and roasted locally.
-There are too many coffee shops to recommend, but try out Café El Volador, close to Templo Santo Domingo to get you started.
-The square where it’s located is a great spot to hang out after a ride, too.
+There are far too many coffee shops to recommend, but try out Café El Volador, at the beautiful Plaza de la Cruz de Piedra, to get you started.
+The square is a great spot to hang out after a day ride, too.

-- Want to treat yourself?
+- If you’re after something a little more high end, Ancestral, in Xochimilco, is an excellent restaurant serving beautifully presented, traditional Oaxacan fare.
+Want to really treat yourself?
 Casa Oaxaca is considered one of the best restaurants in town.

-- Aguas frescas are the drink of choice in Oaxaca and way better than Coca-Cola!
+- Agua frescas are the drink of choice in Mexico and way better than Coca-Cola!
 Choose from jamaica, horchata, and tamarindo, along with whatever fruit is in season – mango, papaya, or guava.
-Where possible, buy soft drink in glasses bottles as these are recycled more times than plastics.
+Where possible, buy soft drinks in glass bottles as these are recycled more times than plastics.

-In addition to the various bikepacking routes to be found in Oaxaca (linked above), bookend your trip with these 4-5 hour dirt, gravel, and singletrack loops, rewarding ways of gaining a deeper understanding and appreciation of the area.
+In addition to the various bikepacking routes to be found in Oaxaca (linked above), bookend your trip with dirt, gravel, and singletrack loops, rewarding ways of gaining a deeper understanding and appreciation of the area.

 The Monte Albán and Cuilapan Rural Ramble is a challenging, roughstuff day ride that passes by the Zapotec ruins of Monte Albán en route to the Ex-Monastry of Cuilapan – a complex set in Oaxaca’s Valle Grande and Ejutla area.
 You can trim it down to the single loop, but I recommend the full figure of eight as it’s a wonderful showcase for Oaxaca’s traditional farming practises and inter-cropping – a combination of corn, squash, and beans to help fortify the soil and keep pests away.